 Search intent has always been part of SEO, but its true importance has been corrupted by strict adherence to a spammy, keyword-first approach.
 Keywords are important for search intent, but only because these keywords hint at what a user is trying to do.

-Thanks to advancements in search engine algorithms, search engines can deliver uber-relevant search results to users by approximating intent.
+Thanks to advancements in search engine algorithms and SEO platforms like SEMRush or Ahrefs, search engines can deliver relevant search results to users by approximating and identifying intent.

 The 4 Types of Search Intent

-But not all types of search intent are the same.
+One thing to note is that not all types of search intent are the same.
 Every user is a unique human looking for something different.
-It’s your responsibility as an advertiser to understand the 4 types of search intent and how you can cater to each.
+It’s your responsibility as an advertiser to understand the four types of search intent — informational, navigational, commercial, and transactional — and how it’s possible to, and how you should(!), cater to each.

 80% of all Google searches are informational.
 These are queries where people want to know the who, what, where, how, and why to anything in life.
 These queries are very generalized and question-oriented.
 Common informational keywords could be “how do taxes work?” or “who was John Wilkes Booth?”